swelltrain/rlocu/README.md

     $ bundle install

-Or install it yourself as:
+Or install it yourself:

     $ gem install rlocu

 ## Getting Started

-When you require Rlocu it runs config! on itself to set api_key and http_base.
-It reads these values from a YAML .config file in .lib/ exa:
+Before executing any Rlocu queries you need to config it.
+Config takes a file parameter which is expected to be a YAML file with these two parameters:

     API_KEY: 'yourapikeyyourapikeyyourapikey'